Discovery of Millisecond Pulsars toward the Galactic Bulge in an Image-based Survey with MeerKAT: Murriyang observations and data analysis

 To confirm whether any of the circularly polarized candidates were pulsars, we conducted follow-up observations with the Parkes 64-m radio telescope using the Ultra-Wideband Low (UWL) receiver \citep{hobbs_20} under project ID P1336.
 The UWL provides continuous frequency coverage from 704\,MHz to 4032\,MHz, allowing simultaneous searches across both low and high frequency ranges.
 This wide bandwidth is particularly advantageous for detecting steep-spectrum and faint pulsars at lower frequencies (e.g., 700--1500\,MHz), as well as mitigating the effects of interstellar scattering that can render pulsars undetectable in conventional L-band surveys.

 We observed each source in pulsar search mode (Stokes~I) for between 50 and 80 minutes.
 Data were recorded with a time resolution of 64\,\textmu s, 2-bit sampling, and a channel width of 500\,kHz, yielding 6656 frequency channels across the band.
 To further improve sensitivity across the wide UWL band, we employed a sub-banded search strategy: each full-band observation was divided into 12 subbands, comprising eight with 418\,MHz bandwidth and four with 832\,MHz bandwidth.
 This approach preserves frequency-dependent signal properties and helps to recover pulsars that may only be detectable in restricted frequency ranges.
+DMs were searched up to 1500\,pc\,cm$^{-3}$, corresponding to twice the maximum line-of-sight values predicted by the NE2001 \citep{ne2001} and YMW16 \citep{ymw16} electron density models.

-The periodicity and acceleration searches followed the methodology described in \citet{sengar_23, sengar_25}, which has proven highly effective in increasing the survey yield of multiple large scale surveys via their reprocessings.
-In brief, we used the GPU-accelerated package \texttt{PEASOUP}\footnote{\url{https://github.com/ewanbarr/peasoup}}, which employs time-domain resampling to improve sensitivity to pulsars in compact binaries.
+The periodicity and acceleration searches followed the methodology described in \citet{sengar_23, sengar_htru_25}, which has proven highly effective in increasing the survey yield of multiple large scale surveys via their reprocessings.
+In brief, we used the GPU-accelerated search code \texttt{PEASOUP}\footnote{\url{https://github.com/ewanbarr/peasoup}}, which employs a time-domain resampling acceleration search technique under the constant-acceleration approximation where the line-of-sight (los) acceleration can be treated as approximately constant across the integration.
+This technique is near-optimal when the integration time, $t_{\rm int}$, spans a small fraction of the orbital period, $P_{\rm orb}$, typically $t_{\rm int} \lesssim 0.1\,P_{\rm orb}$, so that the los acceleration can be treated as approximately constant during the observation.
+For longer integrations ($t_{\rm int} \gtrsim 0.1\,P_{\rm orb}$), the acceleration can vary significantly, and can violate this assumption and causing signal smearing due to higher-order (jerk) effects.
+With our typical $t_{\rm int}\approx 60$\,min, the sensitivity begins to decline for binaries with $P_{\rm orb} \lesssim 10$\,hr, with increasingly severe degradation as $t_{\rm int}/P_{\rm orb}$ increases.
+To account for binary motion within the constant-acceleration framework, we searched acceleration trials up to $\pm 25$\,m\,s$^{-2}$.

-Dispersion measures (DMs) were searched up to 1500\,pc\,cm$^{-3}$ which correspond to twice the maximum line-of-sight values predicted by the NE2001 and YMW16 electron density models.
-To account for binary motion, acceleration trials covering $\pm25$\,m\,s$^{-2}$ were included.
-This acceleration range is sufficient to detect binary pulsars experiencing modest acceleration in their 50-80 minutes of integration time.
-To improve sensitivity to narrow duty-cycle pulsars, harmonic summing up to the 32nd harmonic was applied.
-Candidates down to a spectral signal-to-noise threshold of 5.5 were retained, typically producing $\sim$15,000 candidates per observation.